Humhu/MysteryGeocoding/README.md

 Also by default, the server will initialize to the local machine on port 8000.
 To change this behavior, use the following optional parameters:
 * --server_address: The address to start the HTTP server on
 * --server_port: The port to start the HTTP server with

+You can also see help on the command line by running the server with `-h`.

 ## Querying the Server
 Once the server is running, queries can be made on the command line or browser by navigating to URLs in the format: